 This fashionable wool wedding coat for brides is one of my top picks.
 I love how it lays on the dress with an asymmetrical hem and is made in a wool that is suitable for fall, winter, or early spring weddings.
 Available in three shades to coordinate with your wedding dress.
 By DressInFelt.

-This jacket is knitted for a soft, delicate layer that will keep you cozy and stylish.
-By EdelweissBride.
+This jacket is for that extra soft, delicate layer that will keep you cozy and stylish.
+By Bubish.

 The buttons on the front are so stylish here.
-By EdelweissBride.
+By ArtPodiumStudio.

 This winter bridal coat looks so cozy and warm!
 By NewYorkCityBride.

 I love this boho bridal jacket style!
 It makes a perfect winter wedding coat for brides.
-This outerwear has a zipper and cute blush pink color.
-I love how this bride paired these stylish bridal booties to match her bridal jacket.
-By EdelweissBride.
+This outerwear has metalpress studs and a cute blush pink color.
+By DressInFelt.

 This white winter coat is perfect for the bride!
-By MeshkaBridal.
+By BHLDN.

 This fur hood and winter coat are an amazing addition to your bridal wardrobe.
 Add the long gloves, I say, for a complete look.
 By ANLaceStudioShop.